Research Conducted at Portland Psychotherapy

 At least 10 cents of every dollar we take in at Portland Psychotherapy goes to support research.
 A central part of our mission is to use science to develop novel methods to help people live better lives and alleviate the suffering that is part of living as a human being.
 Beginning in 2008, we helped establish a federally approved Institutional Review Board (IRB) to provide independent review of our research to make sure it meets the highest ethical standards.
 This IRB is hosted by a nonprofit organization called the Behavioral Health Research Collective and more information a can be found at: http://bhrcirb.org/.

-Below are some of the research projects we are currently working on through the Research Lab at Portland Psychotherapy.
+Below are some of the research projects we recently worked on, or are currently working on through the Research Lab at Portland Psychotherapy.